-Peru is bordered Ecuador and Colombia in the north, Brazil in the east, Bolivia in the southeast, Chile in the south and the Pacific Ocean in the south and west.
-The third largest country in South America, it covers 1.28 million square kilometers.
+Peru is bordered by Ecuador and Colombia in the north, Brazil in the east, Bolivia in the southeast, Chile in the south and the Pacific Ocean in the south and west.
+The third largest country in South America, Peru covers 1.28 million square kilometers.

-Peru is primarily tropical country, with its northern tip nearly touching the Equator.
-However, thanks to the combination of tropical latitude, mountain ranges, topography variations and two ocean currents (Humboldt and El Niño, Peru hosts a large diversity of climates.
+Peru is mostly a tropical country, with its northern tip nearly touching the Equator.
+However, Peru hosts a large diversity of climates thanks to the combination of tropical latitude, mountain ranges, topography variations and two ocean currents (Humboldt and El Niño).

 Peruvian culture is primarily rooted in Amerindian and European traditions, with a large part of modern culture shaped by the Spanish colonial power that lasted from the mid-16th century until 1824.
 The country has also been influenced by various Asian and African ethnic groups.

 Roman Catholicism has been the predominant faith in Peru for centuries and is the official religion, with 76% of the population identifying themselves as Catholic.
 Additionally, 14.1% identify as Evangelical, 4.8% as Protestant, Jewish, Latter-day Saints or Jehovah’s Witnesses, and 5.1% as non-religious.